onewayforever/mpi-tracer/README.md

 # MPI TRACER
-The realtime monitor for tracing the MPI behavior
+The realtime monitor for tracing the MPI(Message Passing Interface) program behavior.

 ## Usage